chevrondev/eatworkart_test/README.md

 # eatworkart_test

-Website and database developed in Flask .
+This repository holds all directories and files necessary to run the web base Flask application.

-This repository holds a website developed in the Flask framework with a Jinja templating.
+The site is liked to a database with a login form.
-There is also a database attached to it pulling out a list of books
+Once logged in the user can view all books and authors in the db.

-Last.
+The database was created in sqlite (username: tom, password: eatworkart).